Successful business founders, executives, and managers employ different approaches when it comes to risk management.

 6. Maintaining a Safety Buffer

 One important aspect of risk management is that most unexpected events are, well, unexpected.

-From lawsuits to IRS regulations to new laws contradicting with a key feature, maintaining safety buffer for unexpected surprises (including late payments) is a core component of running a healthy business.
+From lawsuits to IRS regulations to new laws contradicting a key feature, maintaining a safety buffer for unexpected surprises (including late payments) is a core component of running a healthy business.

 7. Analyzing data